Richard Belden, COO and Interim CEO

 Sola King, Director – Human Resources and Administrative Services

 Richard A. Belden joined USAC in May 2005 as Chief Operating Officer.
+He is currently interim CEO.
 He was general manager of Micron Technology in Manassas, VA.
 Before that, he was president and chief operating officer at Dominion Semiconductor also in Manassas.